Asian shares bounce after Wall St dive, recession warning - KVIA

 The plunge came even though the Federal Reserve rushed to announce a new round of emergency actions before markets opened for trading on Monday.
 The moves are aimed at propping up the economy and getting financial markets running smoothly again, but they may have raised fears even further.
 Investors are also waiting for the White House and Congress to offer more aid to an economy that’s increasingly shutting down by the hour.

 The Dow Jones Industrial Average plunged 2,997 points, or 12.9%, and, likewise, the S&P 500 had its worst loss since the Black Monday crash of 1987.
-It surpassed Thursday’s loss of 10% for the Dow.
+It surpassed Thursday’s 10% loss for the Dow.

 From parked airplanes to empty restaurants, nobody knows when economies might revive or even when countries will be able to get the spread of the virus under control.